-111 Job Posting Effective Date: 05/07/2018
+111 Job Posting Effective Date: 05/20/2024

 We believe strongly in employee promotion and development.
 We encourage you to express your interest in open positions and advancement opportunities within the organization according to your skills and experience.
-We typically post job openings on the employee bulletin board, but posting depends on the Department.
-All positions are posted with North Dakota Job Services and on the County website as well.
+We typically post job openings on the Cass County Government website, but Department Heads have the discretion to post elsewhere at their discretion.
+All positions are posted with North Dakota Job Services as well as job boards.
 In the interest of finding the most qualified candidate, we often post positions both internally and externally at the same time.

-To apply for an open position, submit a job application to the Human Resources Department listing job-related skills and accomplishments.
-Job openings for Social Services are posted on the State of North Dakota's website and applications should be submitted according to that website.
+To apply for an open position, all interested individuals must submit an online job application to the Human Resources Department listing job-related skills and accomplishments.
+Job openings for the Human Services Zone are posted on the State of North Dakota's website and applications should be submitted following directions on that website.

-Once you apply, your supervisor will usually be contacted to verify performance, skills, and attendance.
+If you are selected as a finalist, your supervisor will generally be contacted to verify performance, skills, and attendance.
 Any staffing limitations or other circumstances that might affect a prospective transfer will also be discussed at that time.

 We recognize the benefit of developmental experiences and encourage you to talk with your supervisor about career plans.
-Supervisors are encouraged to support employees' efforts to gain experience and advance within the organization
+Supervisors are encouraged to support employees' efforts to gain experience and advance within the organization.

-Although we usually prefer to fill open positions with current employees who express interest in the positions, we may choose to hire an external candidate over a current employee if we determine that the external candidate best meets the needs of the position.
+Although we typically prefer to fill open positions with current employees who express interest in the positions, we may choose to hire an external candidate over a current employee if we determine that the external candidate best meets the needs of the position.